How Can I Lose Weight Safely?

-Don't banish certain foods.
+Don't give up favorite foods.
 Don't tell yourself you'll never again eat your absolutely favorite peanut butter chocolate ice cream.
 Making all treats forbidden is sure to make you want them even more.
 The key to long-term success is making healthy choices most of the time.
-If you want a piece of cake at a party, go for it!
-But munch on the carrots rather than the chips to balance it out.

 Get moving.
-You may find that you don't need to cut calories as much as you need to get off your behind.
 Don't get stuck thinking you have to play a team sport or take an aerobics class to get exercise.
 Try a variety of activities from hiking to cycling to dancing until you find ones you like.
+Everyone has to begin somewhere.
+It's fine to start out by simply taking a few turns around the block after school and building up your fitness gradually.

-Not a jock?
-Find other ways to fit activity into your day: walk to school, jog up and down the stairs a couple of times before your morning shower, turn off the tube and help your parents in the garden, or take a stroll past your crush's house — anything that gets you moving.
-Your goal should be to work up to 60 minutes of exercise every day.
-But everyone has to begin somewhere.
-It's fine to start out by simply taking a few turns around the block after school and building up your levels of fitness gradually.
+Find other ways to fit activity into your day.
+Walk to school, jog up and down the stairs a couple of times before your morning shower, help your parents in the garden, or dance like nobody is watching — anything that gets you moving.
+It all adds up to reach your goal of at least 60 minutes of exercise every day.

 Build muscle.
-Muscle burns more calories than fat.
-So adding strength training to your exercise routine can help you reach your weight loss goals as well as give you a toned bod.
-And weights are not the only way to go: Try resistance bands, pilates, or push-ups to get strong.
-A good, well-balanced fitness routine includes aerobic workouts, strength training, and flexibility exercises.
+Adding strength training to your exercise routine can help you reach your weight loss goals as well as give you a toned bod.
+Try weights, kettlebells, resistance bands, pilates, or push-ups to get strong.
+A good, well-balanced fitness routine includes workouts, strength training, and flexibility exercises.